Sex and Separation

 Unlike Race, or Sexuality, the notion of Sex and the relationship between the two is divisive because in its broadest terms it does divide us in what is seen as an often diametrically opposed way.

 One that recognises the terms “Gender Wars” “Men are from Mars…” etc that have commanded the limelight over the years.
 Essentially driving an increasingly oppositional discourse as the climb to achieve egalitarian aims in the workplace, and society, has continued.

-So what are the historical, cultural and social perspective on gender in the workplace and how does that impact on making us good leaders?
+So what are the historical, cultural and social perspective on sex in the workplace and how does that impact on making us good leaders?